CtrlK

 Trigger Term Quality

-The trigger terms are just 's3 bucket policy generator' repeated twice.
-It misses natural variations users would say like 'S3 permissions', 'bucket access policy', 'IAM policy for S3', 'restrict S3 access', or 'S3 ACL'.
-The terms are narrow and redundantly duplicated.
+It includes 's3 bucket policy generator' as a trigger term (listed twice redundantly), which is a relevant keyword.
+However, it misses common natural variations users might say like 'S3 permissions', 'bucket access policy', 'IAM policy for S3', 'restrict S3 access', or 'S3 ACL'.

 Distinctiveness Conflict Risk